jonesy346/YouStream/README.md

 * Users can query the Spotify API by typing an input in the search bar.
 * Search results are then displayed and users can add individual tracks to a tracklist.
 * The tracklist can be shuffled (each song in the list will be replaced with another song by the artist).
-* Users can navigate to previously made tracklists.
+* Users can navigate to their previously made tracklists.
 * Tracklists can be given a name and downloaded to the user's Spotify account.

 ## Status